Wealthspan Foundations

 Time as the Primary Variable

 Time influences risk, return, taxes, and flexibility.
-Longer timelines require different assumptions and different tradeoffs.
+Longer timelines require different assumptions and different tradeoffs than shorter ones.
+Most planning tools underestimate this.

 Net Worth Versus Sustainability

-A high net worth does not guarantee long term financial stability.
-Sustainability depends on how resources are structured, accessed, and managed over time.
+A high net worth does not guarantee long-term financial stability.
+Sustainability depends on how resources are structured, accessed, and managed over time, not just how large they are.

 Planning Across Life Phases

 Life does not move in straight lines.
-Wealthspan considers transitions such as career changes, caregiving, health shifts, and evolving priorities.
+Wealthspan considers transitions such as career changes, caregiving, health shifts, and evolving priorities, not just a fixed retirement date.

 Risk Beyond Markets

 Market volatility is only one form of risk.
-Liquidity constraints, income disruptions, and timing of events can have equal or greater impact over long horizons.
+Liquidity constraints, income disruptions, and the timing of life events can have equal or greater impact over long horizons.

 The relationship between longevity and financial flexibility